-HFU is a small university located in Baden-Wurttemberg, focused on the applied sciences.
-Despite its size, its International Business Management program is ranked second in the country, and it is well known for its computer science and engineering programs. most favorably with its competitors.
-The university, which is comprised of about 13% international students, ranked first among all universities in Germany in one survey of international student satisfaction, and it has more than 100 partner universities.
+HFU is a small university located in Baden-Württemberg, focused on the applied sciences.
+Despite its size, Furtwangen University is highly regarded as one of the best universities in Germany for international students.
+The university, which is comprised of about 16% international students, ranked first among all universities in Germany in one survey of international student satisfaction, and it has more than 100 partner universities.

 University of Freiburg

 With 18% of its student body coming from 120 nations besides Germany, University of Freiburg in Baden-Württemberg aims to please international students.
 The university also offers popular intensive German language courses at its Language Teaching Center, which draws students from more than 50 countries during semester breaks to learn German.
 The Global Studies Program, a distinguished international master's program in English, is also a big draw for international students.

 If you want to immerse yourself in German history and language, head to historic Lüneburg and Leuphana University.
 The university may not draw as many international students as more popular German study abroad destinations, but you'll have the chance to practice your German skills, continue taking classes in subjects of interest, and experience north-central Germany in the process.
 Lüneburg is also an easy train ride away from Hamburg if you start to crave the big city for a weekend trip.

 Enjoy Studying in Germany (Maybe Even For Free)!

 Germany is a popular destination for international students to study abroad or get a degree due to its world-class universities, cultural belief in access to higher education and internationalism, and the opportunities to take courses in English.
 Choosing the best university in Germany to study abroad depends on your individual circumstances, but regardless of where you choose, you’ll receive an excellent education while being immersed in German culture.

 Funding Opportunities to Study in Germany Through DAAD